xlar54/LittleComputerPeople/README.md

 # LittleComputerPeople

-Remake of the 80s classic, built in Unity.
+Remake of the 80s classic by the legendary David Crane, built in Unity.

 ![Alt text](http://i.imgur.com/31sOZjW.png "Screenshot")